-If you have ever found yourself Indiana-Jonesing it through this kind of codebase, or expect to anytime in your career, what strategies and techniques can you use to stay ahead of the boulders and out of the clutches of the Nazis?
+If you ever find yourself Indiana-Jonesing it through this kind of code what strategies and techniques can you use to stay ahead of the boulders and out of the clutches of the Nazis?

-I have inherited more than my fair share of nightmare codebases through my career, many measured in millions of lines of code, and will share my insights for coping with impenetrable programs, how to gain confidence in the code before making changes and strategies for refactoring into a better state for the future.
+Having inherited more than my fair share of nightmare code bases through my career, many measured in millions of lines of code, I will share my insights for coping with impenetrable programs, how to gain confidence in the code before making changes and strategies for refactoring into a better, cleaner state for the future.

 Unless things go terribly wrong, none of this should involve any snakes.

 Talking about general principles of getting code under control - using approval tests, building an adhoc testing framework inline - and then using tiny automated refactorings to make small changes to code to improve understanding and clear the way for getting code testable.
 Language agnostic.